DOCA Accelerated UPF Reference Application Guide

 1 NIC/DPU, 2 ports.

-1 queue assigned per each logical core with a total of 10 logical cores
+1 queue assigned per each core with a total of 10 cores.

 Port 0 receives RAN traffic of the form: Ether() / IP() / UDP() / GTP_U_Header() / IP() / UDP()